 Sent to customer:

 I, the applicant or customer, hereby designate (list name of person designated as the representative) to act as my representative for the purpose of rehabilitation services.
 He or she may act as my representative for the following purposes (list all that apply).
-I authorize my VR counselor to sign on my behalf.

 Sent to designated representative:

 I, designated representative for customer (enter customer’s name), agree to act as a representative for the purpose of rehabilitation services for the following purposes (list all that apply).
 I am/am not an attorney.
 My telephone number and address are (enter information).
-I authorize (enter customer’s name) VR counselor to sign on my behalf.

 VR5062, Permission to Collect and Notice to Disclose — Mutually Served Medicaid Waiver and VR Customers

 As the applicant, customer, parent, guardian, or representative, I authorize Texas Workforce Commission (TWC) Vocational Rehabilitation Division (VR) to exchange with Texas Health and Human Services the information selected in the “Information Subject to Disclosure” box.
-I authorize the VR counselor to complete this document on my behalf.

 VR5063, Permission to Collect and Notice to Disclose — National Student Clearinghouse

 As the applicant, customer, parent, guardian, or representative, I authorize Texas Workforce Commission (TWC) Vocational Rehabilitation Division (VR) to exchange with the National Student Clearinghouse the information selected in the “Information Subject to Disclosure” box.
-I authorize the VR counselor to complete this document on my behalf.

 VR 5057, Application Statement